Chart Color Schemes

 Eurobodalla Hinterland ranks among the oldest 10% of areas nationwide

-The median age in Eurobodalla Hinterland is 52 years, which is significantly higher than the Rest of NSW average of 43 years and also notably above the national norm of 38 years.
-Compared to the Rest of NSW average, the 55-64 age cohort is over-represented at 18.2% in Eurobodalla Hinterland, while the 25-34 age group is under-represented at 7.8%.
-The concentration of the 55-64 age group in Eurobodalla Hinterland is well above the national average of 11.2%.
-Between 2021 and the present, the population aged 75 to 84 has grown from 7.7% to 10.8%, while the 45 to 54 age group has declined from 13.5% to 11.1% and the 55 to 64 group has dropped from 19.6% to 18.2%.
-Population forecasts for the year 2041 indicate substantial demographic changes for Eurobodalla Hinterland, with the strongest projected growth in the 75 to 84 age cohort, which is expected to increase by 40%, adding 159 residents to reach a total of 563.
-In contrast, population declines are projected for both the 55 to 64 and 65 to 74 age cohorts.
+The median age in Eurobodalla Hinterland is 52 years, significantly higher than Rest of NSW's average of 43 years and also above the national norm of 38 years.
+The 55-64 age cohort is notably over-represented at 18.2% locally, compared to Rest of NSW's average, while the 25-34 age group is under-represented at 7.8%.
+This concentration in the 55-64 age group is well above the national average of 11.2%.
+Between 2021 and present, the 75 to 84 age group has grown from 7.7% to 10.8% of the population.
+Conversely, the 45 to 54 age cohort has declined from 13.5% to 11.1%, and the 55 to 64 group has dropped from 19.6% to 18.2%.
+Population forecasts for 2041 indicate substantial demographic changes in Eurobodalla Hinterland, with the 75 to 84 age cohort projected to grow by 40%, adding 159 residents to reach 563.
+In contrast, population declines are projected for the 55 to 64 and 65 to 74 age cohorts.